 - Incorrect or poor pronunciation of foreign words or names

 - Any other factor that hinders comprehension of what is said

 Finally, it is worth noting that a quality audio or video transcription can be an essential prerequisite for what is often the next step: the creation of subtitles.
 We do not deal with subtitle creation, but with their translation.

 This service is exactly what it sounds like—existing subtitles are translated into another language.
 This service is offered alongside that of Japanese general translation.

 But let's take a step back for a moment.
-The creation of subtitles, sometimes referred to as a “subtitling service,” carries different requirements than the translation of a full text.
+The translation of existing subtitles carries different requirements than the translation of a full text.
 In practice, it involves a sort of information synthesis and is therefore a more laborious process.
-This is because it is not always desirable or feasible to reflect the spontaneity of spoken language in the subtitles, making it necessary to abandon the oral communication style so that the dialogue can be expressed in much fewer words while preserving a high level of accuracy.
+This is because it is not always desirable or feasible to reflect the spontaneity of spoken language in the subtitles, making it necessary to abandon the oral communication style so that the dialogue can be expressed in much fewer words while substantially preserving a high level of accuracy.

 For example, it is often advisable to ignore any sudden transitions between past and present, off-the-cuff or indirect remarks, unusual singular-plural agreement, odd phrasing, and similar peculiarities.

 In any case, it is essential that the existing subtitles are an accurate representation of the information expressed in the original dialogue.
 Among other things, this allows them to be translated into another language without propagating any errors introduced during the subtitling process.
 Making the original audio or video file available to any translators working with the subtitles is also highly recommended.

 Subtitle translation is a transition from oral to written language rather than a conversion between two written languages, which makes it a very complex and creative form of synthetic translation that requires special skills and a lot of experience.
 And since it's a synthesis and translation work together, it also takes more time and requires to have the original audio/video file at hand.